 ../../../lib/node_modules will be included as

 node_modules.
-Note that the path can still denote a folder and its entire contents.
+The path can still denote a folder and its entire contents.

 Absolute paths and paths that begin with